daniela-veloz/nutri_care_ai/README.md

 ## 🤝 Contributing

 We welcome contributions to NutriCare AI!
 Please read our contributing guidelines and submit pull requests for any improvements.

-## ⚠️ Medical Disclaimer

-**Important**: NutriCare AI provides general nutritional guidance only and is not a substitute for professional medical advice, diagnosis, or treatment.
-Always consult qualified healthcare professionals for medical concerns and before making significant dietary changes.